AndreSantagati/ETNA/README.md

     Prepare your data:
     -    Place sample log files in the /data/logs/ directory.
     -    Place CTI feeds in the /data/cti/ directory.

+#Usage

+1. Run the main script:
+    ```bash
+    python src/main.py

+2. View results:
+-    Findings will be output to the console and/or saved as CSV/JSON in the /output/ directory.
+-    (Optional) Launch the dashboard:
+     ```bash
+     streamlit run src/dashboard.py